DataDog/integrations-core/langchain/README.md

 ### LLM Observability: Prepare your environment and enable LLM
-You can enable LLM Observability in different environments.
-Follow the appropriate setup based on your scenario:
+You can enable LLM observability in the following environments:
+- You do not have the Datadog Agent installed (Agentless environment)
+- You are using the Datadog Agent
+- You are running in a serverless environment (AWS Lambda)

 ##### If you do not have the Datadog Agent:
 1. Install the `ddtrace` package: